dambaev/mempool/nix/README.md

 npm run build
 npm run start
 ```

-now backend will be running on port 8999
+7. now backend will be running on port 8999
-you can walk `Frontend development.
+you can walk through `Frontend development.
 The fast flow` to setup frontend instance which will use such backend instance so you can use fast development flow both for frontend and backend.
 In this case, step 4 from frontend's development how to should be skipped.

 # Managing Op-Energy instances